raoulcollenteur/Python-Hydrology-Tools/README.md

 Open Source Python Packages in Hydrology
 ========================================
 My attempt to list interesting open source python projects that can be used in the field of Hydrology.
-Suggestions Welcome!
+Suggestions as issues or pull requests are welcome!

 R.A.
-Collenteur, July 2018
+Collenteur, University of Graz.

 Hydrological Models
 ------------------